thecarlhall/privy/README.md

 Privy
 =====

-Scan through projects on GitHub and present all open the pull requests.
+Scan through projects on GitHub and present all of the open pull requests.